 Beef Bourguignon Recipe

 Beef Bourguignon is a favorite classic beef stew made with onions, garlic, carrots, mushroom and red wine.
 It gets better with age so make it a day ahead and let it mingle for a while.

 Classic adjective ˈkla-sik: judged over a period of time to be of the highest quality and outstanding of its kind.

 When it comes to recipes, not many measure up to being called a “classic” as much as Beef Bourguignon does.
 A big thanks goes to the Burgundy region in France for this flavorful beef stew, and of course to Julia Child, a classic in her own right, for bringing it to our attention here in the United States.

 I do love a good classic, don’t you?
 But sometimes a classic can be elevated and put on such a pedestal that it seems more difficult or challenging than it actually is—intimidating really.
 I think Beef Bourguignon may be one of those things for many people, while in actuality it really is anything but difficult.
 A long list of ingredients with semi-word-ish instructions is enough to make be want to pass over a recipe.
 I like simple.
 And easy.
 No fuss is my favorite.
-So believe me when I tell you that the most difficult thing about this recipe is hunting down a Burgundy wine (which is available on the cheap at most grocers, but is really just Pinot Noir, see note below).
+So believe me when I tell you that the most difficult thing about this recipe is hunting down a bottle of wine labeled “Burgundy” (which is available on the cheap at most grocers, but is really just Pinot Noir, see note below).
 Really.

 A few Beef Bourguignon recipe notes: